fayaz-rafin/Pepper/README.md

-# Pepper
-Pepper - Discord Bot
+# Pepper - Discord Bot

 Pepper is a discrod bot that comforts you with something inspirational or somethign heartwarming when you're feeling down.
 ## Features
 1. It recognizes keywords like `"sad"`, `"depressed"`,`"unhappy"` etc. and responds with a random text from its files to cheer you up.